 Eurozone inflation eases to 2.6% in April

-(BRUSSELS) - Eurozone inflation eased only slightly to 2.6 percent in April from 2.7 percent in March, data showed Monday, hitting hopes of recovery before a key European Central Bank meeting on interest rates.
+(BRUSSELS) - Eurozone inflation eased only slightly to 2.6 percent in April from 2.7 percent in March, EU figures showed Wednesday, marking the 17th month running during which inflation has exceeded its target.

 Text and Picture Copyright 2012 AFP.
 All other Copyright 2012 EUbusiness Ltd. All rights reserved.
 This material is intended solely for personal use.
 Any other reproduction, publication or redistribution of this material without the written agreement of the copyright owner is strictly forbidden and any breach of copyright will be considered actionable.